orcodeep/CSAPP/notes/Readme.md

 It is safe to call in contexts where normal cleanup is unsafe, like after `fork()` in the child process or in `signal_handlers`.

+## **`Reentrancy` avoids shared state issues**

+`printf`, `fprintf`, `sprintf`, `malloc`, `free`, `exit()`... are not safe to be used by signal handlers.

+A reentrant function only uses local variables on the stack or variables passes in as parameters.
+This ensures that each invocation of the function has its own separate memory and does not intefere with other calls, including the ones interrupted by signals.

+_A function is reentrant if:_

+`It does not use shared mutable state (global variables, static variables, shared buffers)`,

+OR

+`If it does, access to that shared state is properly synchronized`,

+AND

+`It does not call non-reentrant/unsafe functions`.

 ## signals are not reliable event counters

 POSIX blocks the same signal type by default to avoid recursive/nested handlers, which could easily lead to: